 17. Don't ignore the kitchen Christmas decorations

-Despite being the heart of the home at Christmas time, the kitchen does tend to get a bit neglected when it comes to festive decor.
 We know it might not be that practical to have a full on tree in your kitchen but why not try adding a garland or two – they take up zero room and bring in just as much of a festive feel.
-String them along your shelves or around your window for a touch of greenery.
+String them along your shelves or create a Christmas window display for an even more festive touch.

 18. Create a festive feel outdoors, too